Religion in Maharashtra: Ceremonies, rituals, and festivals

-Marathi Hindu people are historically endogamous within their caste but exogamous with their clan.Cross-cousin alliances are allowed by most Marathi Hindu communities.
-Hindu marriages, take place by negotiation.
-The Mangalsutra is the symbol of marriage for the woman.
-Studies show that most Indians' traditional views on caste, religion, and family background have remained unchanged when it came to marriage, that is, people marry within their own castes, and matrimonial advertisements in newspapers are still classified by caste and sub-caste.
+Marathi Hindu people are historically endogamous within their caste but exogamous with their clan (gotra).
+Cross-cousin alliances are allowed by most Marathi Hindu communities.
+Hindu marriages, take place by negotiation.Studies show that most Indians' traditional views on caste, religion, and family background have remained unchanged when it came to marriage, that is, people marry within their own castes, and matrimonial advertisements in newspapers are still classified by caste and sub-caste.